 Price for a dozen of our eggs: $10.00/dozen

 Because our hens pay their keep in ways that are difficult to quantify.
 They add fertility to the soil, eat bugs, and snap up weed seeds.
 They bring precious balance to a farm that is dominated by plants, helping us approximate the diversity found in a natural ecosystem.

-Announcing a new product available from Persephone beginning in December, 2014 - stewing hens raised on organic pasture and fed organically.
+Also available in limited supply - stewing hens raised on organic pasture and fed organically.
 See 'Find our Produce & Eggs' for more details.

 Resource Conservation and Clean Energy Production

 Sustainable resource use is central to our mission of creating an agriculture capable of supporting humanity for a thousand generations.
 Accepting personal responsibility for our actions means that we don't want to live at the expense of others, even if those people live in a different place and time.
 For example, our dependence on carbon fuels, and the global warming they are causing, means that up to 15 million Bangladeshi coastal residents will lose their land to rising oceans and salt water intrusion in the next century.
 Not only will many subsistence farmers lose their connection to ancestral lands, but world food production will be severely impacted by the loss of millions of hectares of fertile ground.